 We are a clinical-stage pharmaceutical company focused on the development of innovative and differentiated prescription therapeutics for the treatment of debilitating skin diseases.
-Our pipeline consists of potential novel therapeutics for hyperhidrosis, cutaneous T-cell lymphoma, psoriasis, and other prevalent dermatological conditions.
-We believe that our portfolio of product candidates targets significant market opportunities where innovative therapies are needed.
+Our pipeline consists of potential novel therapeutics for hyperhidrosis and other prevalent dermatological conditions.
 Our executive management team and board of directors bring extensive experience in product development and global commercialization, having served in leadership roles at large global pharmaceutical companies and biotechs that have developed and/or launched successful products, including several that were first-in-class and/or achieved iconic status, such as Cialis®, Taltz®, Gemzar®, Prozac®, Cymbalta® and Juvederm®.
-Our strategy is to leverage this experience to in-license, acquire, develop, and commercialize innovative products that we believe can be successful in the currently underserved dermatology global marketplace.

 Our pivotal Phase 3-ready clinical-stage product candidate, sofpironium bromide, is a proprietary new molecular entity.
 It belongs to a class of medications called anticholinergics.
 Anticholinergics block the action of acetylcholine, a chemical that transmits signals within the nervous system that are responsible for a range of bodily functions, including activation of the sweat glands.
 Sofpironium bromide was retrometabolically designed.
 Retrometabolic drugs are designed to exert their action topically and are potentially rapidly metabolized once absorbed into the blood.
 This proposed mechanism of action may allow for highly effective doses to be used while limiting systemic side effects.
-We are developing sofpironium bromide as a potential best-in-class, self-administered, once-daily, topical therapy for the treatment of primary axillary hyperhidrosis is a life-altering condition of sweating beyond what is physiologically required to maintain normal thermal regulation.
+We intend to develop sofpironium bromide as a potential best-in-class, self-administered, once-daily, topical therapy for the treatment of primary axillary hyperhidrosis is a life-altering condition of sweating beyond what is physiologically required to maintain normal thermal regulation.
 It is believed to be caused by an overactive cholinergic response of the sweat glands and affects an estimated 15.3 million, or 4.8%, of the U.S. population.
 According to a 2016 update on the prevalence and severity of hyperhidrosis in the United States by Doolittle et al., axillary (underarm) hyperhidrosis, which is the targeted first potential indication for sofpironium bromide, is the most common occurrence of hyperhidrosis, affecting approximately 65% of patients in the United States or an estimated 10 million individuals.